prusa3d/Prusa-Firmware/README.md

 - Unix and windows have different line endings (LF vs CRLF), try dos2unix to convert
   - This should fix the `"$'\r': command not found"` error
   - to install run `apt-get install dos2unix`
+- If your Windows isn't in English the Paths may look different Example in other languages
+  - English `/mnt/c/Users/<your-username>/Downloads/Prusa-Firmware-MK3` will be on a German Windows`/mnt/c/Anwender/<your-username>/Downloads/Prusa-Firmware-MK3`
 #### Compile Prusa-firmware with Ubuntu Linux subsystem installed
 - open Ubuntu bash
 - change to your source code folder (case sensitive)